turingschool/try-turing/frontend-advanced/css/index.md

 <div class="try-it-new">
   <h2>Try It: CSS Styles</h2>
-  <p>In your Mood Tracker project, open the <code>styles.css</code> file.
+  <p>In your To Do List project, open the <code>styles.css</code> file.
 Write at least 2 rules that target elements in from HTML file.
 Use any of the properties listed below (or any others you know of or research)!</p>

   <p>Not sure where to start?
 Could you add some styles to the paragraph elements so that when each "mood" that is logged stands out?
 Maybe a background color and border?
 Next up, could you make the button really look like a button that you'd want to click?!</p>